xouury/CliqueCoverToSAT/README.md

 1. 'small_instance_SAT.in' provides an example of a small humanly readable instance, which is **satisfiable** for any k more than 2.
 2. 'small_instance_UNSAT.in' provides an example of a small humanly readable instance, which is **unsatisfiable** for k = 1.
 3. 'nontrivial_instance_SAT.in' provides a large input graph, which is **satisfiable** for k = 170.
 Since input is large, a wall-clock time (time waited to see results) is **16.82 s**

+### **Further Experiments**
+After doing more tests, my overall observation is that when large input file is given, it takes singnificantly long time for the script to determine that instance is unsatisfiable.
+Moreover, in most cases large instances are unsatisfiable for a small clique numbers.
+Therefore, if a small clique number is given with a large input, and instance is unsatisfiable, it will take more than 30 minutes for the script to run.

+One of the examples could be with a large input that is satisfiable for k >= 90.
+Assume user gives k = 30, then it will take more than 30 minutes for the code to find out that instances is unsatisfiable.
+It will take around same time to evaluate that for k = 90 instance is satisfiable.
+However, if user puts k = 150, it will take around 20 seconds for code to run.

+Based on these results, it is more efficient to provide larger clique numbers as input, and decrease it with each test to find minimum clique number.